massalabs/massa/README.md

 - [Lots of documentation](https://docs.massa.net), from [web3 development](https://docs.massa.net/docs/build/home)
   to [Massa's architecture](https://docs.massa.net/docs/learn/home).

-## Join the Testnet
+## Become a node runner

-With decentralization as a core value, we've gone to great lengths to lower the barrier of entry for community participation in our community testnet, and we
-[invite you to join in](https://docs.massa.net/docs/node/install), and register for the testnet participation reward program.
+With decentralization as a core value, we've gone to great lengths to lower the barrier of entry for community participation in our community testnet, and we [invite you to join in](https://docs.massa.net/docs/node/home) by becoming a node runner!

-Your participation will help improve decentralization, usability, and network reliability leading up to, and following, the launch of mainnet.

 ## Community